Taking the MLA

-This test will be the same for all UK students and international medical graduates.
-We will set the questions for each test.
+We will set the AKT for international medical graduates.
+We will use information and data from the UK exams to ensure that the assessment is comparable and consistent, where appropriate.
 We expect that the test will run four times a year for international candidates, at a number of locations worldwide.

 You’ll need to pass the AKT before you can take the clinical and professional skills assessment.

 2 The clinical and professional skills assessment (CPSA)